Personal Loan Balance Transfers

 • If you want additional cardholders, it will cost $29 p.a. per cardholder.

-• Doesn't earn Velocity Points.
+• Doesn't earn Velocity Points as typical for a low-rate card.

 Can you balance transfer a personal loan to a credit card?